Home > FAQ'S > What's a "Sarong"?

 11. Your choice!

 We're taking a poll.
 Join our mailing list and tell us in the comments field your ideas and uses for a sarong and be automatically entered to win our monthly drawing!!!
+Mailing List

 However, many people in the world use it as an essential part of living.